Captain America: Reborn: Epilogue

 The Captain America: Reborn series concludes with the one shot, Captain America: Who Will Wield the Shield?
 In Captain America's Brooklyn hideout, Bucky brainstorms ideas for a new costume.
 After Black Widow poses the question why there couldn't be two Captain Americas, Bucky states "there's only one Cap...and it's Steve Rogers."
 In another room, Sharon Carter expresses concerns about Steve not being able to sleep for the past four days.
 Steve explains that after the recent ordeal, he fears sleeping because he does not want to "skip away again."
 After not being able to devise a new costume, Black Widow convinces Bucky to don the flag and shield and "go out for one last hurrah."
 Steve leaves Sharon asleep as he too dons the flag and goes to the rooftop for some time to think.
 Steve sees Bucky and Black Widow leaving the loft on a motorcycle and follows them.

 As Steve watches from the rooftop, Bucky and Black Widow confront Mister Hyde and other prisoners who had escaped from the Raft prison that morning.
 As Hyde is about to escape, Bucky spots Steve and throws the shield to him.
 Steve leaps from the building, grabs the shield, and dives into Hyde.
 Steve offers the shield back to Bucky who declines it.
 The two then take a stroll along the East River, where they discuss who will continue as Captain America.
 Steve expresses that he wants Bucky to continue as Captain America, even though Bucky explains he does not want to.
 Steve holds out the shield and asks Bucky to "do it for [him]."
 Bucky accepts.
 Back in the loft, Steve explains to Sharon that he couldn't tell Bucky the real reasons for letting him carry on as Captain America.
 After reliving the past and seeing the future, Steve fears Bucky would die if he did not continue as Captain America.

-Steve visits the White House where he meets the president (although the president's name is not addressed and his face is never shown, the papers are signed 'Barack Obama') where he is granted a presidential pardon for the events of the Superhuman Registration Act.
-He then explains to the president that he is not ready to carry the shield.
-The president accepts, but states that he has a feeling that "this country's going to need to call on you for something much bigger...."
+Steve visits the White House, where he meets Barack Obama and is granted a presidential pardon for the events of the Superhuman Registration Act.
+He then explains to Obama that he is not ready to carry the shield.
+Obama accepts, but states that he has a feeling that "this country's going to need to call on you for something much bigger...."